 What is dropshipping?

-Dropshipping is a business method in which online retailers sell products they don’t store themselves.
-Often it’s the wholesale supplier or manufacturer that handles the storage, fulfilment and shipping.
+Dropshipping is a business method in which online retailers sell goods they do not store themselves.
+Often it is the wholesale supplier or manufacturer that handles the storage, fulfilment and shipping.
 The customer still buys from the online retailer.

 How is dropshipping different from wholesale ecommerce?

-Dropshipping is similar to wholesale, but there is an important difference.
+It is similar to wholesale, but there is an important difference.
 With wholesale, you buy the items you want to sell and you stock them.
-With dropshipping, another company is taking care of the storage of products and the fulfilment (getting the items to your customers).
-With dropshipping, you only pay for the items customers have ordered.
+With dropshipping, another company is taking care of the storage of products and the fulfillment (getting the items to your customers).
+You only pay for the items customers have ordered.

-How to take care of returns with dropshipping?
+How do you take care of returns with dropshipping?

 As an online retailer in the European Union, you are still responsible for possible returns.
 In the EU, the rules state that customers must have the opportunity to cancel and return their online order within 14 days.

-So, if you sell products online through a dropshipping program, you are responsible.
+So, if you sell items online through a dropshipping program, you are responsible for that process.
 If a product is broken or defective, you might consider shipping a new product to your customers without asking them to return the broken one.
 Otherwise, the costs could be too high for you.

-For non-defective products you might ask shipping costs if the customer wants to return the items.
+For non-defective products you could charge shipping costs if the customer wants to return the items.